vitroid/PairList/temp_README.md

 See `pairlist.h` for the function definition and `pairlist-test.c` for usage.

 Python API is served in pairlist.py.
+The API document is [here](https://vitroid.github.io/PairList).

 Here is a sample code to use it.

 <!-- ```python
 {{sample_py}}